riptano/astra-portal-getting-started/astracliGettingStarted/README.md

 # Overview
-In this guide we will learn how to use the DataStax Astra command line interface (Astra CLI) with both Astra DB and Astra Streaming.
-The Astra CLI is a set of commands used to create and manage your Astra resources.
-The Astra CLI is designed to get you working quickly with Astra, with an emphasis on automation.
+Astra CLI is a command line interface for both Astra DB and Astra Streaming.
+With a focus on automation, the Astra CLI gives you a set of commands to quickly create and manage your Astra resources.
 The CLI enables you to work with your Astra DB resources, query data through CQLSH, load data with DSBulk, configure and manage your Astra Streaming artifacts, and define Users and Roles.

-**In this guide, we will**
+**In this guide, we'll**
 - Install the Astra CLI
 - Configure the CLI with your Astra account
 - Use the CLI to connect to and manage Astra DB

 # Prerequisites
-To use the Astra CLI you need to create a token with the _"Organization Administrator"_ role.
+To use the Astra CLI, you need to create a token with the _"Organization Administrator"_ role.

 <<createToken>>